-Join David Hogue for an in-depth discussion in this video How people respond to motion, part of Interaction Design Fundamentals.
+Join David Hogue for an in-depth discussion in this video How people respond to motion, part of Interaction Design Foundations.

 One of the most effective ways to attract someone's attention is with motion.
 Movement captures our attention very effectively, and can be used to quickly direct the eye's gaze to a specific location.
 Our brains are wired to detect change.
 Think about the number of times that a small movement in your peripheral vision caused you to reflexively turn and look.
 Nearly all organisms have this sensitivity to motion, because it's advantageous to pay attention to things that move in our environment.
 Is that predator coming to eat me?
 We can use motion when designing interfaces to do three things: motion can direct attention.
 When we want people to pay attention to something, we can use movements, such as rotating or shaking, pulsing, or zooming in and out.

 Even color or brightness that fades in or out can draw the eye to that part of the screen, where there is important information.
 Motion can be important when hiding and revealing information.
 When we want to communicate what information currently in view is being hidden, but is still readily available, we can use sliding or zooming motion to show where the information may be found when it is needed again.
 Hide and show functionality typically uses the same type of motion, but in opposite directions.